Personal life of Clint Eastwood: Relationship with Sondra Locke

 After Josey wrapped, Locke moved into the Sherman Oaks house Eastwood had once shared with Johnson (who by then lived full-time in Pebble Beach), but felt uncomfortable there because "psychologically it would always be Maggie's," and insisted they relocate.
 The couple moved to Bel-Air in a fixer-upper that took three years to remodel.
 In the interim they shuttled between homes in Tiburon, California and Sun Valley, Idaho, as well as the Rising River Ranch which Eastwood bought from Bing Crosby's estate.
 Locke underwent two abortions and a tubal ligation during the late 1970s.
 She was quite reluctant to get the second abortion—at 35, she was almost a decade above the median age of American married women receiving this procedure—and mused how she "couldn't help but think that that baby, with both Clint's and my best qualities, would be extraordinary."
+(Note: In a 1969 Dick Kleiner interview, Locke said: "I'd feel sorry for any child that had me for a mother."
+This is consistent with Eastwood's account that Locke repeatedly confided she never wanted to have children.)
 Johnson made no secret of her dislike for Locke, even though the two women never met.
 "Maggie placed severe rules on my relationship with the kids [...]
 After she learned that Clint had taken me onto her property to show me a baby deer that had just been born there, she laid down a rule that I was never to be allowed there again.
 I was not even allowed to phone the Pebble Beach house."